 The Port Mirroring function can be used to monitor data being transmitted through a specific port.
-This is done by setting up another port (the mirror port) to receive the same data being transmitted from, or both to and from, the port under observation.
+This is done by setting up other port(s) (the mirror port) to receive the same data being transmitted from, or both to and from, the port under observation.
 Using a mirror port allows the network administrator to sniff the observed port to keep tabs on network activity.

-Port Mirroring Settings
+Port Mirror Settings